UppiliSrinivas/Interview_Preparation/Javascript/Readme.md

 ## 14. Debounce & Throttle

 ### Q39: What is debouncing?
-**A:** Debouncing ensures a function is called only once after a series of events stop occurring.
+**A:** Debounce delays the execution of a function until the user stops triggering the event for a specified time.

+Function runs after the last event.

+**📍 Best Use Cases**
+- Search box autocomplete
+- Form validation
+- Window resize events
+- Preventing API spam

 ```javascript
 function debounce(fn, delay) {